SoftwareSandbox/java9-repl/README.md

 * It provides a helpful `/help` command, allowing one to learn _on demand_ about all of the features `jshell` offers.
 * Instead of debugging, get quick feedback on small pieces of code.
 * No need to deal with _Checked Exceptions_.
-* IntelliJ has support for an embedded REPL.
+* IntelliJ has support for an embedded REPL, with all of the features (compile errors, auto-completion, templates, ...).
 * Excellent tool for beginners to start learning immediately without having to install IDE's, dependency management tools, etc.
+* Statements get tagged with _id's_, allowing statements to be recalled.

 ### Disadvantages
 * Java, the language, doesn't exactly lend itself for small snippets, because of its verbosity.
 * Usually experiments for small bits of code are done in Unit Tests, providing a consistent, rerunnable history of _experiments_ that document how our code works.
+* There is no auto-indentation.
+* When a statement is performed that has syntax errors, **sometimes** some of your state gets lost.

 ## Do you like the feature?